Gen-LJ/LedgerL/README.md

 balance transfer method is guarded with fireStore runTransaction guard build-in .
 (This method MUST be more atomic, sensitive and secure in production apps).(done)

-Transaction History:
-Users can view their history and view detail.
-Transaction have two filter(in/out).

 Notification
 The users get the notification when the other user transfer balance(In/Out).(in progress)